Peer Health Educator Application 2018 - 2019

 Peer Health Educators are volunteers (non-paid) that receive training to become nationally certified Peer Educators.
 They are involved in a four-quarter PULSE program beginning with training in the spring, followed by three quarters of hands-on health promotion and one-on-one consultation experience.
 PULSE’s mission is to promote healthy behaviors and wellness among all members of the Cal Poly community.
-This is accomplished by the modeling of wellness by the educators and their development and presentation of awareness programs, workshops, and providing individual consultations.
-Peer Educators work under the supervision of a team coordinator and the Health Education staff of Campus Health & Wellbeing.
+This is accomplished by the modeling of wellness through the Peer Health Educators.
+Health Education programs consist of workshops, presentations, tabling, and providing peer-to-peer consultations.
+Peer Health Educators work under the supervision of a team coordinator and the Health Education staff of Campus Health & Wellbeing.
 The Peer Health Educator’s responsibilities include the following:

-- Participate in educational and professional trainings during Spring Quarter 2017.
+Participate in educational and professional training during Spring Quarter 2018.

-- Create, implement, and evaluate health education presentations and programs for student residence groups, academic classes and organizations on and off campus.
+Develop, implement, and evaluate health education presentations and programs for housing, academic classes, and organizations on and off campus.

-- Create health education audiovisual materials, posters, handouts, and informational sheets as needed, as well as leverage technology to promote healthy behaviors and disseminate information.
+Create health education audiovisual materials, posters, handouts, brochures, and informational sheets as needed, as well as leverage technology to promote healthy behaviors and disseminate information.

-- Provide individual consultations on topics related to team education.
+- Conduct individual consultations and presentations on topics related to team specializations.